-Chemotherapeutic agents are the most commonly administered drugs to treat cancer, which is the second leading cause of death in the United States.
+Chemotherapeutic agents are the most commonly administered drug to treat cancer, which is the second leading cause of death in the United States.
 Despite therapeutic advances, treatment toxicity, drug resistance and inadequate tumor site delivery restrict the benefit of chemotherapy.
 To overcome these challenges, our patent submission describes a therapeutic device system whose primary objective is to enhance tumor site delivery of chemotherapy and reduce its toxicity.
-A secondary objective of the system is to reduce treatment dosing without sacrificing patient benefit, or conversely increase chemotherapy dosing without added toxicity.
-In concert with these objectives, our candidate therapeutic system offers to inhibit the spread of cancer metastasis that can be induced by the administration of chemotherapy.
+A secondary objective of the system is to reduce treatment dosing without sacrificing patient benefit.

 Our proposed chemotherapy enhancement system is comprised of two blood purification technologies.
-ChemoPrepTM, administered prior to chemotherapy to optimize tumor site delivery and improve the benefit of ChemoPureTM, which is deployed post-chemotherapy to reduce treatment toxicity and inhibit the potential spread of cancer metastasis.
+ChemoPrepTM, administered prior to chemotherapy to optimize tumor site delivery with lower chemotherapy doses and ChemoPureTM, which is deployed post-chemotherapy to further reduce toxicity through the extraction of circulating chemotherapeutic agents that were not delivered to the target tumor site.